-The Athletic Committee has developed these guidelines and procedures to regularly monitor and evaluate the coaches in the performance of their duties.
+The Athletic Committee has developed these guidelines and procedure to regularly monitor and evaluate the coaches in the performance o their duties.
 These guidelines and procedures are approved by the pastor and/or the principal.
-If a coach is unable to perform his/her duties according to the spirit and guidelines of the athletic program, this process for disciplining and/or removing a coach is clearly outlined and will be followed by the Athletic Committee.
-Coaches who have been negligent or deficient in carrying out their responsibilities are not retained.
-Ordinarily, coaches who have been removed from their position are not involved in any other aspects of the athletic program.
+If a coach is unable to perform his/he duties according to the spirit and guidelines of the athletic program, thi process for disciplining and/or removing a coach is clearly outlined and will be followed by the Athletic Committee.
+Coaches who have been negligent or deficient in carrying out their responsibilities are no retained.
+Ordinarily, coaches who have been removed from thei position are not involved in any other aspects of the athletic program.